 Being hit by a pallet truck is the 3rd most common type of accident in the struck by moving object category of work injuries.
 They are usually operated by pedestrians — which is why they don’t come under the hit by moving vehicle accident type — and require no formal training to operate.
 Furthermore, there were 611 reported dangerous occurrences or lifting equipment collapsing, overturning or outrightly failing during the 18/19 period.

 What industries and workplace environments are at risk of moving object accidents?

 In the case of objects falling onto people, it is typical of warehouses in the transport and storage sector to have such hazards, although pallet trucks can also be a threat.
-It is also a danger in building and construction sites, as a lot of work is carried from heights, and requires hauling equipment up there too.
+It is also a danger in building and construction sites, as a lot of work is carried out from heights, and requires hauling equipment up there too.

 With injuries from hand tools, the most common area is in the food production arm of manufacturing.
 Such hazards are clear in these types of role, and ought to be protected against.
 Even agriculture, forestry and fishing, as well as waste management workplaces make use of hand tools to perform duties.